2006 Regular Session

-NOW, THEREFORE, BE IT RESOLVED BY THE SENATE OF THE STATE OF MISSISSIPPI, That we do hereby commend the life and dedicated public service of Quitman County Justice Court Judge James Edward Harris, of Marks, Mississippi, and express to his surviving family the sympathy of the Senate on his passing.
+NOW, THEREFORE, BE IT RESOLVED BY THE SENATE OF THE STATE OF MISSISSIPPI, That we do hereby commend the humanitarian contributions of Dr. Leroy Wadlington, Pastor of the Second Missionary Baptist Church of Oxford, Mississippi, and extend to him and his family the best wishes of the Senate in their new congregation.

-BE IT FURTHER RESOLVED, That this resolution be presented to the surviving family of Judge Harris and be made available to the Capitol Press Corps.
+BE IT FURTHER RESOLVED, That this resolution be presented to Dr. Wadlington and his family and be made available to the Capitol Press Corps.